namuol/react-seamstress/README.md

 Now, the user who made the typo will see this friendly message:

 ```
-Warning: Failed propType: Style state `expand` was not specified in `Combobox`.
-Available states are: ["expanded", "busy", "error"].
+Warning: Failed propType: Style state `:expand` was not specified in `Combobox`.
+Available states are: [`:expanded`, `:busy`, `:error`].
 Check the render method of `MyApp`.
 ```

-Furthermore, component authors that forget to specify a required field on `styleStateTypes` may also receive warnings:
+We can take this one step further: component authors that forget to specify a required field from `styleStateTypes` in their `getStyleState` can also receive helpful warnings at runtime:

 ```
-Warning: Failed styleStateType: Required styleStateType `expanded` was not specified in the `getStyleState` method of `Combobox`.
+Warning: Failed styleStateType: Required prop `expanded` was not specified in the `getStyleState` method of `Combobox`.
 ```

 ----